dawiehyman/befreenow/README.md

 # Remote server setup:
-Make sure that ipv6 is supported.
+Make sure that ipv6 is implemented on network , with subnets

 also, once up generate an SSH key Locally, and copy that public key int available_hosts in ~/.ssh  on the new machine

-For Azure, add 80, and 443 inbound rules to a Network Security Group on the NIC.
+For Azure, add 80, and 443 inbound rules to a Network Security Group on the NIC. make sure web service is running prior to pinging 80 and 443.

 update domain dns records with external IP address.